hamzaidrees50/Cache/README.md

 Database layer.

 Entity Framework core is used and Db first approach is used to create database schema.
-Minimal API features are utilised with swashbuckle API documentation.
+Minimal API features are utilised with swagger API documentation.